 There may be opportunities for you to work while enrolled at HKS to help you earn some modest income.

-As a first-year student, however, we strongly encourage you to focus on your studies instead during your first two semesters.
-We do this because your course schedule will be rigorous—your studies should be your first priority.
-Once you have adjusted to your new schedule, you may then consider working as a research assistant, course assistant or teaching fellow, or, if you are a domestic student, take on a work-study position during your second year.
+If you are a first-year student, we strongly encourage you to focus on your studies during your first two semesters.
+Your course schedule will be rigorous—your studies should be your first priority.
+Once you have adjusted to your new schedule, consider working as a research assistant, course assistant, or teaching fellow, or, if you are a domestic student, take on a work-study position during your second year.

 You should only look into possible employment opportunities after you have enrolled at HKS.
 Part-time work may be a source of modest income during your second year, so long as it doesn’t interfere with your studies.
 Just keep in mind that most employment opportunities are limited and would not provide a significant amount to cover your expenses.